MEDICAL BIOTECHNOLOGY / Recombinant Diagnostics and Vaccines

 Recombinant dengue vaccine development-Dengue is a neglected mosquito-borne viral disease that is rapidly spreading globally.
 Dengue is prevalent in more than 100 countries in the world and is estimated to cause 390 million dengue infections per year with India alone contributing 34% of these infections.
 Dengue is caused by four serotypes of Dengue viruses (DENV-1, -2, -3 and -4) and all four DENV serotypes are now endemic in India.
 Dengue infections result in massive economic losses, strained health services, morbidity & mortality, especially among children.
-The development of vaccine against dengue pose several challenges because immune response to the four DENV serotypes cross react and instead of cross-protection, enhance the disease.
-Although, a limited use live attenuated virus based dengue vaccine has become available, it has several concerns.
-The WHO strongly recommends development of next-generation dengue vaccines.
+The development of a vaccine against dengue poses several challenges because immune response to the four DENV serotypes cross react and instead of cross-protection, enhance the disease.
+Although a limited use of live attenuated virus-based dengue vaccine has become available, it has several concerns.
+The WHO strongly recommends the development of next-generation dengue vaccines.

 We have developed virus-like-particle (VLP) based Pichia pastoris expressed sub-unit vaccine candidate against dengue.
 This vaccine candidate is a tailored recombinant VLP based tetravalent vaccine candidate displaying host cell receptor binding domain, envelope domain III (EDIII), of all four serotypes on the VLPs.
 It has been found to elicit DENV neutralizing antibodies in mice and macaques.
 This vaccine candidate is expected to provide a competitive edge over others in all three critical parameters of safety, efficacy & affordability that define an ideal dengue vaccine.
 This project is being supported by Sun Pharma (Industrial Partner) and National Biopharma Mission, Government of India.